jbowyers/chartinator/README.md

         // Default: automatic (unspecified)
         width: null,

-        // The chart height aspect ratio custom option - Not a Google Chart option
-        // Used to refactor the chart height relative to the width in responsive designs
-        // this is overridden if the height option has a value
-        chartHeightRatio: 0.75,

         // Height of chart in pixels - Number
         // Default: automatic (unspecified)
         // Overrides the chartHeightRatio